Akabami/Akabami/README.md

 - Hi, I’m @Akabami
-- I’m interested in game development
+- I’m mainly interested in game development
-- I’m currently learning C#
+- I’m currently taking the CS50 course on EdX
 - How to reach me:
         Discord: Akabami#5480